How to Make the Prettiest DIY Yarn Christmas Trees

 NOTE: You can also use cardboard cones or make your own.

 The styrofoam cones I used are almost 12 inches tall and come in a package of four.
-I would use three of them for my yarn trees.
+I used three of them for my yarn trees.

 TIP: Styrofoam cones come in white and green.
-I would use the white ones unless you are using green yarn.
+I used the white ones unless you are using green yarn.

 For variation, you can use different sizes.